The CER, Energy Projects, and You

 Before the company can build or abandon a federally regulated pipeline, power line, or offshore renewable energy project, it must apply to the CER.
 We will review and assess the proposed project, including the company’s engagement activities and potential effects on people, property, and the environment.

-- Projects and hearings: The CER may hold a public hearing for facilities applications.
+- Applications and projects: The CER may hold a public hearing for facilities applications.
 If you have questions about the hearing process, contact a process advisor.

 CER processes in place to help you